Animesh Gupta

 Machine Learning Engineer Intern, MVisionAI

-- Created an efficient library to facilitate multiple datasets and state-of-the-art algorithms.
+- Built an efficient library supporting multiple datasets and algorithms.

 Research Intern, University of Tromso